← Home

 return int(ZOOM_MIN + t * (ZOOM_MAX - ZOOM_MIN))

-Inside 2km, always 1×.
+Inside 2km, always 3×.
 Beyond 15km, always 4×.
-Between them, linear interpolation. t is just the normalised position in the range - 0 at the near threshold, 1 at the far threshold.
+Between them, linear interpolation. t is the normalised position in the range.

 Why the Flat Regions Matter

-The key property is that zoom is constant in two large regions: inside 2km and outside 15km.
-ADS-B distance fluctuations of a few hundred metres don’t move the zoom at all once you’re well inside either flat region.
+The key property is that zoom is constant in two large regions.
+Inside 2km and outside 15km, ADS-B distance fluctuations of a few hundred metres do nothing once you’re well inside either flat region.

 The jitter problem only exists in the ramp, and in the ramp it’s mild.
-A 200m ADS-B fluctuation at 8km (midpoint of the ramp) produces a zoom change of 200/13000 * 100 ≈ 1.5 units - essentially invisible, since the camera’s zoom range is 300 units wide.
+A 200m ADS-B fluctuation at 8.5km, roughly the midpoint of the ramp, moves the zoom by about 200/13000 * 100 ≈ 1.5 API units.
+That’s essentially invisible on a 300-unit zoom range.

 The flat-region approach tolerates noise uniformly at the cost of not tracking apparent size exactly.
-For this application, that’s the right trade.
+For this application, that is the right trade.

 The Units

-One confusing thing I sat with for longer than I should have: ZOOM_MIN = 300 doesn’t mean 3× zoom, and ZOOM_MAX = 400 doesn’t mean 4×.
+One confusing thing I sat with for longer than I should have is that ZOOM_MIN = 300 means 3× zoom, and ZOOM_MAX = 400 means 4×.
 The camera’s zoom range runs from 100 (1×) to 400 (4×), so it’s a linear scale where each 100 units is one additional optical zoom step.
-ZOOM_MIN = 300 is 3×.
-I’d written the comment as # 1× initially based on a misread of the UVC GET_MAX response, then tuned the values up and forgot to update the comment.
-What the code actually does is ramp from 3× to 4× based on distance.
-The 1× end of the camera’s range is never used in practice - it makes distant aircraft genuinely hard to see.
+I originally had this comment wrong after misreading the UVC GET_MAX response, then later tuned the values upward.
+The snippet here is corrected.
+The code path itself ramps from 3× to 4× based on distance.
+The 1× end of the camera’s range is never used in practice because it makes distant aircraft genuinely hard to see.

 Where It’s Called